Psychology of Colors in Marketing

 Purple Color Psychology

 • The purple color resonates with royalty, luxury, wisdom, respect, and spirituality.
+However, using it excessively may come across as arrogant.

 • It represents the brands as creative, imaginative, and wise.